 - Alpha Omega Epsilon Scholarships

 Students must be enrolled in or accepted to an accredited undergraduate or graduate science or engineering program.
 GPA requirements differ depending on the specific scholarship prize.
-Alpha Omega offers two $500 awards and one $1,000 scholarship.
-Deadline for 2017-18 academic year to be announced.
+Alpha Omega offers various scholarships ranging from $500 to $2,500.
+Applications are due November 30.

 These awards are open to women students in select male-dominated fields.
 Awards range from $5,000 to $18,000.
-Students must be enrolled at an American college.
-Deadlines for 2017-18 TBA.
+Students must be enrolled full-time at an accredited U.S. institution.
+Applications are due December 1.

 - Anne Maureen Whitney Barrow Memorial Scholarship

-This $7,000 award is available to all engineering undergraduates.
-The scholarship is renewable and re-opens every four to five years.
-The deadline for freshmen is May 1,2017.
+This $8,000 award is available to all engineering undergraduates.
+The scholarship is renewable up to five years.
+The deadline for freshmen is March 1.

 - B.J.
 Harrod Scholarship

-Applicants must be attending an accredited engineering or computer science program, and have earned a 3.5 GPA.
-The scholarships awards two-$1,000 prizes.
-The application deadline for 2017-18 is TBA.
+Applicants must be freshman attending an accredited engineering or computer science program.
+The scholarship awards two $1,500 prizes.
+The application deadline is March 1.

 - Lucile B. Kaufman Women's Scholarship

-This scholarship is awarded to women undergraduates in engineering or manufacturing.
+This scholarship is awarded to women undergraduates in engineering, manufacturing, technology, or a related field.
 Students must have earned a GPA of at least 3.0.
-The application deadline for 2017-18 is TBA; the application opens in November 2017.
+Applications are accepted from November 1 to Febraury 1 every year.